it-at-m/opensource.muenchen.de/in-house-development.md

 All in-house developments of the City of Munich are [published](./publish) under an [open source licence](./licenses#own-developments).

+The [reference architecture for in-house developments](https://github.com/it-at-m/refarch) enables us to achieve optimum maintainability and scalability.
-To ensure optimal maintainability and scalability of the software, we rely on a modular technology stack of open source components.
+Here, too, we rely on a modular technology stack of open source components, which allows us to easily replace and update components.
-This is defined in the guideline "Landeshauptstadt München-Referenzarchitektur für Eigenentwicklungen".
-This enables us to easily replace and update components.

 <ClientOnly>
 <TagTile